gvwilson/thirdbit/src/fiction/makers-return/index.md

 "Sindy!"
 She spun around as Violet and Special Blazes arrived on Beevy's back.
-The tiger slid off Beevy's back and strode over to Nash.
+The tiger slid off Beevy's back and limped over to Nash.
+There was blood on his fur.

 "Well done," he said,
 clapping the other Operator on the shoulder.
 The crocodile's smile showed far too many teeth,